Hospital services in the UK come to a standstill as thousands of senior doctors strike again

 “We would much rather be inside the hospital seeing our patients.
 But we cannot sit by and watch passively as we are persistently devalued, undermined and forced to watch colleagues leave – much to the detriment of the NHS and patients,” said Dr. Vishal Sharma, a union leader.

 The British Medical Association said members planned to strike again on Sept.
 19-20 and Oct.
-2-4.
+2-4 if the government refused to re-enter negotiations.

 Meanwhile, tens of thousands of junior doctors — or those medics in the earlier stages of their career — are continuing their pay dispute with the government.
 Earlier this year the government settled separate disputes with the nurses’ unions and other health workers, including ambulance drivers and paramedics.